BUMscPro/Crop-Yeild/README.md

-# 🌾 Weather Prediction API for Crop Yield Optimization
+# 🌾 A Machine Learning–Based Approach for Predicting Crop Yields Using Soil and Weather Parameters

 ## 🎓 Final Semester Project - M.Sc. in Computer Science

 This project was developed as part of our final semester for the Master's program in Computer Science.
-Our team of five set out to build a Weather Prediction API/AI system that provides weather forecasts for specific districts to assist in crop yield planning and agricultural decision-making.
+Our team of five set out to build a project with GBR with weather API data  for specific districts to assist in crop yield planning and agricultural decision-making.

 ---